Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 Normal TDS of Drinking Water in PPM

-The EPA has set the highest contaminant levels for some contaminants in drinking water.
-The MCLs generally refer to residential use, although the same MCL may be applied for non-residential use.
+The EPA has set the Maximum Contaminant Levels (MCLs) for some contaminants in drinking water.
+For example, the MCL for lead is 15 µg/L. The MCLs generally refer to residential use, although the same MCLs may be applied for non-residential use.

 Therefore, the EPA sets an MCLG based on the lowest level at which no adverse health effects are observed in people who drink large amounts of contaminated water over a long period.